-No matter what line of business you are in, you ALWAYS have competitors.
+No matter what line of business you’re in, you ALWAYS have competitors.

-You absolutely need to build up your own audience understanding, brand positioning and marketing and e-commerce activation.
+You absolutely have to build your own audience understanding, brand positioning and marketing and e-commerce activation.
 But you should always have this question in the back of your mind.

-Is what you are doing truly better than what the competitors are doing?
+Is what you do better than what competitors do?

 Because, if it isn’t, someone else will win, not you.

-There’s an old Billy Connolly joke that we think brings our point to life.
+There’s an old Billy Connolly joke we think brings our point to life.

 An animal documentary maker and his camera-man are deep in the African jungle filming.

-They spot a large male lion and pretty soon they realise the lion has picked up their scent and is slowly making his way towards them.
-The camera-man slowly takes his shoes off and reaches into his rucksack, to pull out a pair of Nike running shoes.
+They spot a large male lion.
+Pretty soon they realise the lion has picked up their scent and is making his way towards them.
+The camera-man slowly takes his shoes off and reaches into his rucksack.
+He pulls out a pair of running shoes.

-“What are you doing?” whispers the documentary maker “you’ll never outrun the lion even in those.”
+“What are you doing?” whispers the documentary maker.
+“You’ll never outrun a lion even in those.”

 And there’s the point.

-You never know for sure what’s out there in the big bad world or what’s coming.
-But you should know who you are playing against and who you need to outrun when you need to.
+You never know for sure what’s out there in the big bad world.
+Or what’s coming.
+But you should know who you’re playing against, and who you need to outrun.

-Look at the businesses that are the most successful these days.
+Look at the businesses which are the most successful these days.

 Are you POISEd for competitive advantage?

 Because, that’s what we’d be working on right now if we were you.
-Because your competitors are likely digging around in that rucksack for the running shoes right now.
+Your competitors are digging around in that rucksack for the running shoes.